Using Aligni’s GraphQL API

 Filter Operators

-• Greater Than (gt): Matches values that are greater than the specified value.
+): Matches values that are greater than the specified value. - Less Than (

-• Less Than (lt): Matches values that are less than the specified value.
+): Matches values that are less than the specified value. - Equals (

-• Less Than or Equal (lte): Matches values that are less than or equal to the specified value.
+): Matches values that are less than or equal to the specified value. - In (

-• In (in): Matches values contained in the specified list.
+): Matches values contained in the specified list. - Not In (

-• Not In (notIn): Matches values not contained in the specified list.
+): Matches values not contained in the specified list. - Range (

 All fields described in the filter need to be matched.
 That means that the filter merges all the conditions using a logical and operator.